plugins-demo-2015/demo/amibuilder/README.md

 You also need [jq](http://stedolan.github.io/jq/download/) installed.

-Before running the script - you need to create a `.aws_secrets` file that will be used to configure EC2.
+Before running the script - you need to create a `.aws_secrets` file in the root of this repo that will be used to configure EC2.

-You need a keypair in the US East 1 region (N.Virginia) for this to work - login to the AWS console and create a keypair.

-Here is an example of the `.aws_secrets` file:
+You can base this on the `.aws_secrets.example` file:

 ```yaml
 access_key_id: KEY_ID_HERE